mono/website/community/help/chat.md

   - /community/help/irc/
 ---

-Mono is a distributed effort with developers scattered around the globe, although a lot of discussion happens on the public mailing lists, some interactive discussion happen on chat.
+Mono is a distributed effort with developers scattered around the globe, although a lot of discussion happens on GitHub, some interactive discussion happen on chat.

 We have several Gitter channels: